missionpinball/mpf-docs/docs/code/api_reference/core/switch_controller.md

 Parameters:

 * **switch** – Switch object to check.
 * **ms** – Milliseconds that the switch has been inactive.
-If this is non-zero, then this method will only return True if the switch has been in that state for at least the number of ms specified. number of ms. If ms is not specified, returns True if the switch is in the state regardless of how long it’s been in that state.
+If this is non-zero, then this method will only return True if the switch has been in that state for at least the number of ms specified. number of ms. If ms is not specified, returns True if the switch is in the state regardless of how long it's been in that state.

 `is_state(switch: mpf.devices.switch.Switch, state, ms=0.0)`